-Managers have good reason to be fearful of missing target – this is evident from the responses of salespeople to the Growth Pitstop strategy assessment.
+Managers have good reason to be fearful of missing target – this is evident from the responses of people to the Growth Pitstop strategy assessment.

 The answers to questions regarding the level of confidence in meeting target, or the pipeline withstanding scrutiny (shown above and below) are a real call to action.

 The approach adopted in the Growth Pitstop is aimed at getting people to enter into a new dialogue about performance – it is aimed at bringing things out into the open, including risks to target.
 That explains why managers are often taken by surprise when they see the results (such as those shown above).
 However, when people state their fears about missing target the conversation logically proceeds to what must be done in order to minimize that risk.

 Regardless of the motivation whether it is exploiting hidden potential, or tackling risks to target, the means of achieving their objective is the same.
 Whether the aim is to progress or to protect there are 4 key areas to address: